Tell Sheikh Hamad

+History

-Chalcolithic Period
+Chalcolithic

 The site of Tell Sheikh Hamad was occupied from the Late Chalcolithic period (Late Neolithic, M4), when it was a small settlement.

+Late Bronze Age

 Mitanni Period

 In the Late Bronze Age, the region surrounding Dur-Katlimmu was part of the Mitanni Empire and the kingdom of Hanigalbat.
-Following the assassination of great king Tushratta, the Mitanni Empire struggled with civil war and outside pressure until it fell.
-A quantity of Hittite potter was found at the site.
+Following the fall of the stronghold Carchemish to Suppiluliuma of the Hittites, and the assassination of great king Tushratta in 1345 BC, the Mitanni Empire struggled with civil war and outside pressure until it fell.
+A quantity of Hittite pottery was found at the site.

 Assyrian Period

 During the reign of Shalmaneser

 The city was established as the capital of a new Assyrian province by Shalmaneser I (r.
-1263-34 B.C.) following the collapse of the Mitanni Empire.
+1263-1234 BC) following the collapse of the Mitanni Empire.
 He put Ibašši-ilī son of Adad-nirari I, his brother, as the founder of the dynasty on the royal throne.
 Dur-Katlimmu (Tell Seh Hamad) became the capital of this kingdom on the lower Habur river.
 The ruler bore the title 'grand vizier' (sakallu rabi'u) and 'king of the land of Hanigalbat' (sar mat Hanigalbat).